caburj/kwartrack/NOTES.md

 * [ ] Prettify the date section.

+* [ ] fix: Resetting the transaction form doesn't work when making a transfer.
+  - It's the same problem in the Partition dialog form, that's why it's many visible input elements at the moment.

+* [ ] imp: Allow deleting accounts, partitions and categories.
+  - Only delete them if no linked transactions.
+  - Only delete account if no linked partitions.

 # DONE

 * [X] It's annoying when the columns change width when the content changes.